Wendy’s Chili Recipe

 • Wendy’s Chili is gluten-free.

-There are lots of fresh ingredients in this Wendy’s chili copycat recipe, and you can put this recipe together in no time.
-This recipe has onions, celery, green bell pepper, two types of beans, beef, and chili seasoning.
+This Wendy’s chili copycat recipe has lots of fresh ingredients, and it can be put together in no time.
+It has onions, celery, green bell pepper, two types of beans, beef, and chili seasoning.

 You won’t be disappointed when you make a delicious bowl of this amazing chili from scratch.
 You’ll enjoy the wonderful aroma of chili cooking on the stovetop.